LeNomDesFleurs/SINENSIS_JUCE/src/Sinensis.md

 ## 🪲 Bug

--   [ ] bug in note lock max value, clip to max note in ui in dsp
+-   [ ] jump in band select ui at beginning

 ## Other